My Journey with the ZSA Voyager and Colemak DH

 This guide is a nice starting point.
 I think going beyond Colemak you need to know what bothers you typing on it as there are too many "successors" that personal preferences come into play.
 You most likely also need to leave QWERTY familiarity behind.

-I may not use Colemak all my life but I already feel like I never want to go back to QWERTY.
+I may not use Colemak all my life, but I already feel like I never want to go back and even now, several years later, it's just much more pleasant to type on Colemak, which I particularly notice when switching back and forth between keyboards.

 Best Layout For Mobile Phones